 Those who aspire to train in Mixed Martial Arts or MMA are expected to learn the basics of Muay Thai, as it’s both versatile and effective.

 Nonetheless, regardless of the discipline that you train under, you will need appropriate body protection.
 Since almost every martial art depends on fist strikes, you may want to look at hand or fist protection.

-Note: The list is based on my experience of training in Muay Thai and I believe these are the best options for a beginners as well as seasonal trainers.
+Note: The list is based on my experience of training in Muay Thai and I believe these are the best options for beginners as well as experienced trainers.